-Alzheimer’s Disease (AD) is the most common form of dementia, a neurodegenerative disorder which makes a person lose his cognitive abilities slowly but steadily, altering his daily functioning, leading to various levels of physical and emotional stress.
+Alzheimer’s disease (AD) is the most common form of dementia, a neurodegenerative disorder which makes a person lose his cognitive abilities slowly but steadily, altering daily functioning and leading to physical and emotional stress.

-AD begins with short term memory loss problems which later sum up to severe issues, including loss of the identity of the patient to himself as well as those near and dear him.
-The exact point where AD actually catches up with a person’s nervous system is difficult to diagnose, which presents the main challenge in its diagnosis, as old age normally takes a toll on a person’s memory gradually, even on a natural basis.
-This poses the greatest challenge in detection and diagnosis of AD, which makes treatment all-the-more difficult.
-This is probably the reason why a mere 3% of the diagnosed cases manage to have a survival period of a maximum span of 14 years.
+Alzheimer’s begins with short-term memory loss.
+This leads to more severe issues, including the patient’s loss of self-identity as well as friends and family.
+The exact point where Alzheimer’s actually catches up with a person’s central nervous system is difficult to diagnose, which presents the main challenge in its diagnosis because old age normally takes a toll on a people’s memory.
+This poses the greatest challenge in detection and diagnosis of the disease, which makes treating it more difficult.
+This is probably why just 3 percent of the diagnosed cases have a survival period of a maximum of 14 years.

-Being a progressive disease, it moves from a pre-demential state to a condition of mild cognitive impairment, before proceeding towards severe cognitive damage.
-It is the transition of the early stages of AD which is often misjudged as normal side-effects of aging, and hence hinders the initiation of treatment process.
+Because it is a progressive disease, Alzheimer’s moves from a pre-dementia state to a condition of mild cognitive impairment before proceeding to severe cognitive damage.
+It is the transition of the early stages of Alzheimer’s which is often misdiagnosed as normal side-effects of aging, hindering the start of treatment.

-Pathologically speaking, two major causes of AD, as observed from brains scan reports, include the formation of senile plaques and neurofibrillary tangles.
-The tangles are nothing but hyperphosphorylated Tau proteins (abundant in the neurons of the central nervous system), which become defunct and cannot participate in stabilization of microtubules, which in turn become disintegrated within neurons and hence cannot conduct nerve impulses.
-The senile plaques are formed of deposits of a protein called Beta Amyloid (Aβ), which is enhanced due to mutations in genes responsible for its breakdown and metabolism, and decreased secretion of selective neurotransmitters (namely norepinephrine).
-It is the formation of a large number of plaques and tangles which adds to the neurotoxicity of the condition, making it worse.
+Two major causes of Alzheimer’s, as observed from brains scan reports, include the formation of senile plaques and neurofibrillary tangles.
+The tangles are made of Tau proteins, abundant in the neurons of the central nervous system.
+These Tau proteins become defunct and cannot participate in stabilizing microtubules, which in turn become disintegrated within neurons and cannot signal nerve impulses in the brain.
+The senile plaques are formed from deposits of a protein called beta amyloid, which is increased due to mutations in genes responsible for its breakdown and metabolism, and decreased secretion of selective neurotransmitters, primarily norepinephrine.
+The formation of a large number of plaques and tangles adds to the neurotoxicity of the condition, making it worse.

-Data from several cohort studies suggests that the incidence (the total number of new cases per unit person time) for the number of cases of AD is as high as 5 to 8 out of every 10 to 15 cases of dementia, per 1000 person years.
-Increasing age is the primary risk factor for this, with the risk of getting AD doubling for every 5 years post crossing 65, after which the incidence shoots up to 3 to 69 cases per 1000 person years.
+Data from several cohort studies suggests that the incidence of new cases of Alzheimer’s is as high as 5 to 8 out of every 10 to 15 cases of dementia per 1,000 person years.
+Increasing age is the primary risk factor for this, with the risk of getting AD doubling for every five years after age 65, after which the incidence shoots up to 3 to 69 cases per 1,000 person years.

-As far as prevalence (the total number of cases in the population in a given time period) of AD is concerned, it is highly prevalent in the industrialized countries.
-As per data from the year 2000, the USA recorded a prevalence of 1.6% for people aged between 65 to 74 years, 19% for ages between 75 to 84 years, 42% for years 85 and above, showing an increase with increasing age.
-The numbers are predicted to get worse in 2030 and still higher in 2050, when 11 to 16 million people are estimated to be affected by AD.
-It is also one of the leading causes of deaths in the USA, with the number of deaths increasing annually.
+Alzheimer’s is highly prevalent in industrialized countries.
+As per data from the year 2000, the U.S. recorded a prevalence of 1.6% for people ages 65 to 74, 19% for ages 75 to 84, and 42% for ages 85 and older.
+The numbers are predicted to get worse in 2030 and still higher in 2050.
+It is also one of the leading causes of deaths in the U.S., with the number of deaths increasing annually.